The Blue Water Young Professionals take an active role in supporting the community.

 In 2016, the YPs brought back a crowd favorite, Kegs n K's, as our annual fundraiser.
 We're all about combining two of our favorite things: beer and running!
 The event includes a 4K fun run, keg toss competition and beer pong.
 It takes place in June.

 The YPs began organizing the Bed Races in 2012.
-In our six years of running this increasingly popular event, there has been between six to 12 teams each year and has shown steady growth in racer participation and audience.
+In our seven years of running this increasingly popular event, there has been between six to 12 teams each year and has shown steady growth in racer participation and audience.
 We coordinate the event with the organizer of Chilly Fest, which is now the Port Huron Recreation Department.
 We set up the races, lay out the rules and organize the day of activities.
 The committee for this event meets for two months leading up to the event.

 Blue Water Volleygrass Festival